 Feel Great!
 Join International Clothesline Week 2018

 Maybe one day (soon?), co-creative connected people from around the globe or some smart teenager in a basement lab will come up with a way, using cheap parts from the local hardware store, to provide the world with free energy!

-Until that day, International Clothesline Week was created to encourage people to hang their clothes to dry instead of using electricity or gas.
+Until that day, International Clothesline Week was created to encourage groups of people to hang their clothes to dry instead of using electricity or gas.

 Join Thousands of People and Many Communities Worldwide

 For almost a decade, thousands of people and many communities worldwide have participated in International Clothesline Week.
 Many communities have revised their bylaws to allow clotheslines - another example of a changing world...for the better!

 Do you remember as a kid seeing your mother hang to dry the clothes on the clothesline and a few hours later helping her to take them down and smelling the freshness of each piece?